IgwaguNzubechukwuEsther/alx-system_engineering-devops/0x00-shell_basics/README.md

  a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory a script that copies all the HTML files from the current working directory to the parent of the working directory a script that copies all the HTML files from the current working directory to the parent of the working directory,
+The symbolic link should be created in the current working directory a script that copies all the HTML files from the current working directory to the parent of the working directory a script that copies all the HTML files from the current working directory to the parent of the working directory, a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory